-If you're looking to try Chia Pudding, this is an excellent recipe to start with.
+If you're looking to try Keto Chia Pudding, this is an excellent recipe to start with.
 It's simple, and the flavors are so classic and delicious.
-If you've ever wanted to try a Horchata Pudding, this recipe will do the trick.
-All the cinnamon and almond flavors come together and make a rich and flavorful pudding you're going to love.
+With only 1 net carb per serving, this is the perfect low carb treat.

 Chia Pudding has such a lovely texture and is much more fun and interesting to eat than regular, smooth puddings.
-Chia seeds are also an excellent food to add into your diet as well.
-They're high in nutrition and fiber making them great to eat when you're on a low carb diet like I am.
+Chia seeds are also an excellent food to add to your diet.
+They're high in nutrition and fiber, making them great to eat when you're on a low carb diet like I am.
 Even if you're not doing low-carb, you're going to love this!

 Cinnamon Almond Chia Pudding

-The reason I call this an Horchata Pudding is because of the creamy cinnamon flavor that is very similar to Horchata.
-My Horchata recipe is one that we frequent at our house.
+The reason I call this a Horchata Pudding is because of the creamy cinnamon flavor that is very similar to Horchata.
+My Instant Pot Horchata recipe is one that we frequent at our house.
 Have you tried it?
 It's so easy.
-CLICK HERE to get that Instant Pot Horchata recipe.

 I also have a Coconut Pandan Chia Seed Pudding that people just love, even though that does require you to get some delicious Pandan Extract--SO utterly worth it!